ghas-bootcamp/ghas-bootcamp/exercises/lab 3 - code-scanning.md

 #### _Stretch Exercise 2: Enabling code scanning on your own repository_

-So far you've learned how to enable secret scanning, Dependabot and code scanning.
+So far you've learned how to enable Dependabot, secret scanning, and code scanning.
 Try enabling this on your own repository, and see what kind of results you get!

-### _**Practical Exercise 4**_
+### _**Lab 4**_

 #### Customizing CodeQL Configuration